thlorenz/rid/README.md

 `rid-build` to pull it all together and `rid-template-flutter` is here for now to get started with an app quickly until I build a `rid`
 CLI tool which combines the two.

 Note that `rid-build` makes platform specific assumptions about paths from which it attempts finding the `libclang` dynamic library required for the FFI generation between Rust and Dart FFI on your system.
-As part of generating the FFI bindings (`./sh/bindgen` when building the examples in the `rid-examples` repository), you can pass the environment variable `LIBCLANG_PATH` to specify a custom path (or indeed a `:` separated list of paths) from where the Clang library is to be found (amongst the possibly many available on the system) to override (add to the list of paths).
+As part of generating the FFI bindings (`./sh/bindgen` when building the examples in the `rid-examples` repository), you can pass in the environment variable `LIBCLANG_PATH` to specify a custom path from where the Clang library is to be found (amongst the possibly many available on the system) to override the default search paths provided in `rid-build/src/host_props.rs`.

 _rid_ documentation will always live on the [main docs section](https://thlorenz.com/rid-site/docs/getting-started/introduction/).